Frequent Questions (FAQ's)

 In January 2013, the Ontario government quietly changed their policy of covering orthopaedic footwear & custom foot orthotics for people covered under their programs administered at the municipal level such as ODSP, Ontario Works, Social Services, etc. Shoes & orthotics are no longer covered.

 4) Podiatrist, Chiropodist, Pedorthist, Orthotist.
 What's the difference?

-The terms Podiatrist & Chiropodist are used interchangeably in some parts of Canada, often with the local "podiatrist" having very little formal education.
-Only a DPM is a podiatrist!
+The terms Podiatrist & Chiropodist are used interchangeably in the Maritimes where most practitioners are Chiropodists, not Podiatrists (DPM).
 Historically, a Podiatrist was trained in the U.S. with approximately 9 years of schooling & residency and recognized to perform medical & surgical procedures in all 50 states.
 A Chiropodist was trained in the U.K. and since 1993 in Ontario with a reduced scope of practice limited to non invasive procedures.

 The scope of practice of Podiatrists varies by province.
 In Ontario, a Doctor of Podiatric Medicine (DPM) is licensed by the College of Chiropodists of Ontario.
 If licensed prior to 1993, they may perform foot surgeries similar to their scope of practice in the U.S and other parts of Canada (only 2 remain in Ottawa, 43 in all of Ontario).
 Note that most of their services are not covered under OHIP as they are not medical doctors.
 Until recently, all DPM's were trained in the U.S. In 2008, the first DPM's graduated in the province of Quebec which has accepted that standard for podiatric care.